John Fogerty, ‘Fortunate Son’ singer, tells Trump campaign to cease and desist

 “The fact that Mr. Trump also fans the flames of hatred, racism and fear while rewriting recent history, is even more reason to be troubled by his use of my song,” Mr. Fogerty added.

+The letter, according to Rolling Stone, claimed that continuing to play the song at events was “likely to cause confusion, mistake and deceive the public as to the affiliation, connection, sponsorship or association of President Trump by or with John Fogerty,” and that using the tune constituted “trademark infringement, unfair competition, false designation of origin and false description” in violation of federal statute.

+“We therefore demand that you expeditiously abstain from playing ‘Fortunate’ son or any other song written by or connected with John Fogerty at any political campaign rallies or events, and promptly notify us that the demand has been met.
+This matter is of great importance to our client, and we look forward to your prompt action,” the lawyer wrote, according to Rolling Stone.

-A message request comment from the Trump campaign was not immediately returned.
+A message requesting comment from the Trump campaign was not immediately returned.

 Sign up for Daily Newsletters